NicksPatties/portfolio-site/src/content/blog/using-playwright-to-scrape-limp-bizkit-setlist-data.md

   - "cli"
 ---

-Limp Bizkit has invited fans on stage in the past to perform with them.
-It's a once-in-a-lifetime opportunity that sounds fucking cool.
-Fans have rapped, played guitar, and even formed entire bands.
+Did you know that prolific nu-metal band Limp Bizkit invites fans on stage to perform with them?
+It's true!
+Fans have sung, rapped, and played instruments live with them before.
+Limp Bizkit even assembled entire bands made of fans to perform, to varying degrees of success.

-What is the likelihood that Limp Bizkit will invite us on stage to play a song?
-Which songs should we play that will give us the greatest chance of being picked?
-These are questions that can be answered when we have access to data.
+My friend and I want in.
+We're planning on seeing Limp Bizkit next month, which gives us plenty of time to prepare.
+The question is, _which song should we rehearse_?
+And although it's probably rare, _what is the likelihood that Limp Bizkit will invite us on stage to perform with them_?

-Fortunately, there's a resource that is a kind of wikipedia for live music called Setlist.fm.
-This will have the data we need to figure this out.
-Plus, due to Limp Bizkit's popularity, performances can be corroborated with video evidence from YouTube, Instagram, or other platforms.
+Fortunately, there's a resource that is the Wikipedia for live music called [setlist.fm](https://www.setlist.fm/).
+This site contains over 8 million set lists, so if you're interested in learning what your favorite artists like to play live, then this is a great resource.

+[With 104 pages worth of set lists at the time of writing](https://www.setlist.fm/setlists/limp-bizkit-33d69c2d.html), handling this data ourselves will take time.
+Generously, navigating to a set list and copying it to another document takes about 30 seconds.
+10 set lists per page, and 104 pages put the total time of just moving the data elsewhere to **8 hours and 40 minutes**.

-To obtain this data automatically, we can use playwright to automatically browse and select those elements.
-We'll then save the output to a file, and then use some command line applications to organize and understand the data.
+This data needs to be obtained automatically to answer these questions and give ourselves the most time to rehearse.
+Fortunately, we can turn to Playwright and NodeJS to help!
+Once the data is in our hands, we can use some command line programs to organize our data, and some spreadsheet software to create some visualizations.

+With all this information, we'll be able to answer our questions: **How likely will we be invited to play music with Limp Bizkit**, and **what songs should we rehearse?**

-# The data source
+# The data scraper

-This is the [Limp Bizkit page](https://www.setlist.fm/setlists/limp-bizkit-33d69c2d.html) that we will take our data from.

-To access this data, we use playwright to connect to our page.

-# Obtaining data

-If you just want to see the repository where the scraper code is contained, you can [view it here](https://github.com/NicksPatties/lb-scraper).
-I'll share a quick rundown of my process below.
+If you'd like to read my code along with this post, you can [view the `lb-scraper` code here!](https://github.com/NicksPatties/lb-scraper) I'll explain some key details about the scraping process below.

-If you're familiar with Playwright, you may have used it in end-to-end tests.
-Your project may have had some sort of configuration file, defining which browsers to use, or what commands to run to start the test.
-This is not necessary for us.

 ## Initializing the browser

-Instead, we can obtain the variables to automate a webpage with the following statements.
+If you're familiar with Playwright, you may have used it to write end-to-end tests, verifying your website behaves as expected when user interact with it.
+Your project may have had some sort of configuration file to define which browsers to use during testing to ensure cross-compatibility.

+Since we're only interested in accessing Limp Bizkit's set lists through one browser, we don't need this configuration.
+However, this means we'll have to define our own `page` component.
+The `page` component requires a `context` to open, which in turn requires a `browser`.

+Here's me initializing the components required to open a web page with Playwright without the use of a test runner or configuration file.

 ```ts
 import { chromium } from "playwright";